-Any organism that has enough vigor, resources and motivation reproduces.
+Any organism that has enough vigor, resources and motivation remakes.
 Bees are no exception.

 Later, after the first drones hatch, queen cups are built.
-Then the bees fill the broodnest with nectar or diluted honey.
-A nectar filled broodnest:
+Then bees fill the broodnest with nectar or diluted honey.
+A back filled broodnest:

 - restricts brood rearing

-- it reduces the amount of young brood needing care after the swarm departs
+- reduces the young brood needing care after the swarm departs

-- provides a ready fuel source for the departing swarm
+- is a ready fuel source for a departing swarm

-Two weeks later, the colony splits into two parts even if abundant space is available inside the hive:
+Two weeks later, the colony splits into two parts:

-- the old mated queen and half the bees take off for a new home
+- the queen and half the bees take off for a new home

-- a virgin queen hatches, mates and heads the remaining colony
+- a virgin queen hatches, mates and heads the colony

 Work with the Bees

-Now, before the bees swarm, it’s time to work with the bees.
-Let the bee’s vigor and spring’s abundant resources make your beekeeping easier.
-It’s a great time, when queen cells are capped, for making splits or requeening hives:
+It’s time to work with the bees before they swarm.
+Use the bee’s vigor, and spring’s abundance, to make your beekeeping easier.
+When queen cells are capped, it’s time to make splits or requeen hives:

 - to replace winter losses